How to Cut a Cake Fairly: A Generalization to Groups: Our Result.

 If the partition of the players into groups is fixed in advance (in contrast to our setting), then an envy-free allocation is no longer guaranteed to exist.
 For example, suppose there are two groups, each of which contains a player who prefers to play in the morning (specifically, only prefers the piece containing the interval $[0,0.1]$ if such a piece exists in the partition) and a player who prefers to play in the evening (specifically, only prefers the piece containing the interval $[0.9,1]$ if such a piece exists in the partition).
 Regardless of how the interval $[0,1]$ is partitioned and assigned to the two groups, it is not hard to see that at least one player will be envious.

-In light of this negative result, relaxations have been proposed for the fixed-group setting, for instance allowing more than one connected piece per group~\cite{SegalhaleviNi19} or ensuring fairness only for a certain fraction of the players in each group~\cite{SegalhaleviSu19}.
+In light of this negative result, relaxations have been proposed for the fixed-group setting, for instance allowing more than one connected piece per group~\cite{SegalhaleviNi19} or ensuring fairness only for a certain fraction of the players in each group~\cite{bade2018fair,SegalhaleviSu19}.
 Both of these solutions are far from ideal in our basketball example.
-Hence, the possibility of constructing ad-hoc groups plays a crucial role in ensuring that each group receives a contiguous piece and all players are non-envious.\footnote{Envy-freeness with variable groups as in our model has recently been studied for different problems: allocating indivisible items between two groups \cite{KyropoulouSuVo19}, and dividing rooms and rent \cite{AzrieliSh14,GhodsiLaMo18}.}
+Hence, the possibility of constructing ad hoc groups plays a crucial role in ensuring that each group receives a contiguous piece and all players are nonenvious.\footnote{Envy-freeness with variable groups as in our model has recently been studied for different problems: allocating indivisible items between two groups \cite{KyropoulouSuVo19}, and dividing rooms and rent \cite{AzrieliSh14,GhodsiLaMo18}.
+For fixed groups, fair division has been investigated using a probabilistic approach \cite{ManurangsiSu17} and with respect to other fairness notions \cite{Suksompong18}; see \cite{Suksompong18-2} for an overview. }

 Theorem~\ref{thm:general} can be shown by applying a generalized Sperner-type lemma similar to the one proved recently by Meunier and Su~\cite{meunier2019multilabeled}.
-However, here we present a simpler proof that applies Theorem~\ref{thm:stromquist} in an interesting way.
+However, here we present a simpler proof using Theorem~\ref{thm:stromquist}.

 \begin{proof}[Proof of Theorem~\ref{thm:general}] We first introduce some notation.
 For every positive integer $t$, denote by $[t]$ the set $\{1,2,\ldots,t\}$.
-For each $t\in[m]$, denote by $K_t$ the sum of sizes of the first $t$ groups, i.e., $K_t := \sum_{j=1}^t k_j$, and let $K_0 := 0$.
-Let $G_t := \{K_{t-1}+1,K_{t-1}+2,\ldots,K_t\}$.
-Note that $|G_t| = k_t$ and $\cup_{t\in[m]}G_t = [n]$.
+For each $j\in[m]$, denote by $K_j$ the sum of sizes of the first $j$ groups, i.e., $K_j := \sum_{j'=1}^j k_{j'}$, and let $K_0 := 0$.
+Let $G_j := \{K_{j-1}+1,K_{j-1}+2,\ldots,K_j\}$.
+Note that $|G_j| = k_j$ and $\cup_{j\in[m]}G_j = [n]$.

-We are given $n$ players.
-The preferences of each player $t\in[n]$ are represented by a \emph{demand function} $f_t$, which assigns to each $m$-partition $\mathbf{y} = (y_1,\ldots,y_m)$ a nonempty subset of $[m]$ representing the indices of the pieces that player $t$ prefers in partition $\mathbf{y}$.
+We are given $n$ hungry players.
+The preferences of each player $i\in[n]$ are represented by a \emph{demand function} $f_i$, which assigns to each $m$-partition a nonempty subset of $[m]$ representing the indices of the pieces that player $i$ prefers in that partition.